-Step 4: Be careful of organisations which do not provide detailed information.
+Step 4: Be careful of organizations which do not provide detailed information

-The detail might be on the website, an online manual or in a brochure.
-Stay away from organisations which only offer vague descriptions with the briefest of paragraphs unless they can answer all your questions on the telephone or via email.
+The detail might be on the website, an online manual, or in a brochure.
+Stay away from organizations that only offer vague descriptions with the briefest of paragraphs unless they can answer all your questions on the telephone or via email.

-Ask about travel, insurance, visas, local facilities, how much money you will realistically need and whether there a local person to settle you in and turn to if you need help.
+Ask about travel, insurance, visas, local facilities, how much money you will realistically need, and whether they’re a local person to settle you in and turn to if you need help.

 Volunteering is not for everyone, not even at home!
 How many volunteers in Africa will have volunteered at home at a local charity before volunteering abroad?
 Certainly not 100%!
 Or even close.